Anti-discrimination law: European Union

 The European Union has passed several major anti-discrimination directives, the Racial Equality Directive and the Employment Equality Directive, and the Equal Treatment Directive.
 These directives set standards for all member countries of the European Union to meet; however each member state is responsible for creating specific legislation to achieve those goals.
+The Court of Justice of the European Union interprets the European Union anti-discrimination law as substantive equality with equality of outcome for subgroups.

 All EU member states are also member states to the European Convention on Human Rights.
 Thus, article 14 of the Convention applies, which concerns a prohibition on discrimination on the ground of sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status.